This post is also available in: Español

-One of the most well-known castles is the Vianden Castle, located in the north near the border with Germany.
-The castle was built in the Romanesque style, between the 11th and 14th centuries.
+Located in the north near the border with Germany, the Vianden Castle is one of the most well-known castles in Luxembourg.
+It was built in the Romanesque style, between the 11th and 14th centuries.
 Some Gothic trimmings were later added.
 After falling into disrepair, it was recently restored and brought back to life.
-The Castle of Vianden is one of the largest fortified castles West of the Rhine.
+The Castle of Vianden is one of the largest fortified castles west of the Rhine.

 6. Plenty of Celebrations